Finding a Basic Phone for Calling Only

 Do You Just Want a Basic Phone for Calls?

 Cell phones are great little tools and entertainment devices.
-Many of them can access the web, take pictures and even video, let you read your e-mail, text message others, and even provide you with video and audio entertainment.
+Most of them can access the web, take pictures and even video, let you read your e-mail, text message others and even provide you with video and audio entertainment.
 But what if you just want a phone to be a phone?

 Well, there are still basic phones on the market that will meet your needs.
 This page is designed to help you find a phone for calls, period.
 They're simple and affordable but do the job you want them to do.